 The release this month of a report from the U.S. Holocaust Memorial Museum about the genocide against the Uyghurs ought to be enough to convince all the major movements and organizations that, like their concerted efforts to bring attention to atrocities being committed in Darfur 15 years ago, that the issue is still a Jewish priority.
 In this case, mere resolutions, like the one passed in April by the Jewish Council for Public Affairs are not enough.

-As I’ve written previously, the genocide of the Uyghurs hasn’t attracted the same kind of activist fervor from the Jewish community that Darfur did.
+The genocide of the Uyghurs hasn’t attracted the same kind of activist fervor from the Jewish community that Darfur did.
 By comparison, that protest was cost-free.
 There were no major donors who did business in Sudan to exert pressure for silence as there are with China.
 Too many people profit from commerce with the Chinese regime or would like to do so.

 They aren’t the only ones being silent.
 The indifference towards the Uyghurs, who are Muslim, on the part of Muslim nations and even the Muslim-American community is staggering.

 And so, it remains incumbent on those who claim to speak about matters of conscience to treat what is happening in Western China as not just another sad situation in the world.
 The Olympics have provided an opportunity to expose Beijing’s crimes.
-If instead, the fun and games continue with little in the way of effective protest, all the talk from politicians and others about being guided by the Holocaust remembrance motto of “never again” will have been proven to be meaningless.
+If instead, the fun and games continue with little in the way of effective protest, all the talk from politicians and others about being guided by the Holocaust remembrance motto of “Never Again” will have been proven to be meaningless.